 In-kind/Pro Bono Services

-LearnUp Centers is a program at the Good Food For Good Foundation EIN 47-2262474.
+LearnUp Centers is a nonprofit program of the public charity Good Food For Good.
+Our EIN is 47-2262474.